Non existence of Levi flat hypersurfaces with positive normal bundle in compact K\"ahler manifolds of dimension at least 3: Introduction

-In \cite{Iordan08} Iordan and Matthey proved the non existence of Lipschitz Levi flat hypersurfaces in $\mathbb{CP}_{n}$, $n\geqslant 3$, which are of Sobolev class $W^{s}$, $s>9/2$.
+In \cite{Iordan08} Iordan and Matthey proved the nonexistence of Lipschitz Levi flat hypersurfaces in $\mathbb{CP}_{n}$, $n\geqslant 3$, which are of Sobolev class $W^{s}$, $s>9/2$.
 A principal element of the proof is that the Fubini-Study metric induces a metric of positive curvature on any quotient of the tangent space.

+Nonexistence questions for the Levi flat hypersurfaces in compact K\"{a}hler manifolds were first discussed by T. Ohsawa in \cite{Ohsawa07}, who proved the nonexistence of real-analytic Levi flat hypersufaces with Stein complement in compact K\"{a}hler manifolds of dimension $\geqslant 3$.

 In \cite{Brunella08}, M. Brunella proved that the normal bundle to the Levi foliation of a closed real analytic Levi flat hypersurface in a compact K \"{a}hler manifold of dimension $n\geqslant 3$ does not admit any Hermitian metric with leafwise positive curvature.
 The real analytic hypothesis may be relaxed to the assumption of $C^{2,\alpha }$, $0<\alpha <1$, such that the Levi foliation extends to a holomorphic foliation in a neighborhood of the hypersurface.